Boss GEB-7 Bass EQ

 For those who want a very durable pedal with all of the reliability of one of the biggest name brands in the music industry, do with the Boss GEB-7.
 This is the best bass EQ pedal if you like precise tonal control over 7 different bands.

 The selling point of the pedal is that it gives you excellent build quality and reliability at a very reasonable price.
-The Boss GEB-7 is made of aluminum die cast body, a super durable pedal switch, and internal circuitry that can withstand being dropped.
+The Boss GEB-7 is made of an aluminum die-cast body, a super durable pedal switch, and internal circuitry that can withstand being dropped.
 Additionally, the Boss GEB-7 eliminates most of the clicking noise associated with mechanical switches.
-No corners were cut to save costs here and produce an flimsy device.
+No corners were cut to save costs here and produce a flimsy device.

 – Great durable build

 – 7 band EQ

 For those on an extreme budget, the Behringer Bass Graphic offers one of the most compelling solutions for a bass eq pedal.
 This is clearly the best bass equalizer pedal to get if you want something that is cheap and presentable.
 Although it certainly does not have the build quality of a Boss or MXR pedal, it has been designed to mimic these brands at a lower cost.

 If you don’t mind sacrificing a bit of durability, you should be fine with the Behringer Bass EQ pedal.
 Sure the sliders don’t feel as nice as a Boss pedal and can be a bit sticky, but overall, it gets the job done.